ojitha/ojitha.github.io/_posts/2025-08-29-BedrockLangGraph.md

 ## Introduction

-A framework LangChain[^1] is for building applications powered by Large Language Models (LLM).
+AI Agentic framework[^8] LangChain[^1] is for building applications powered by Large Language Models (LLM).
 According to the LangChain, LangGraph to create Multi AI Agent systems who uses an LLM to decide the control flow of an application: but there is no exact difition.
 Instead LangChain introduce the different levels of autonomy:

 ![Autonomy of AI Agents](https://blog.langchain.com/content/images/2024/06/Screenshot-2024-06-28-at-7.33.10-PM.png){:width="50%" height="50%"}